Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Jason English - Goldman Sachs & Co.

 Makes sense.
-One more question, I'll pass it on.
-The 110 bps of outperformance, pretty big fade from 300 bps, kind of back to normal long term I think we voiced out (31:25) roughly 100.
+One more question and I'll pass it on.
+The 110 bps of outperformance, pretty big fade from 300 bps, kind of back to normal long term.
+I think we've always had roughly 100.
 What drove the fade and is there any sort of lumpiness we should think about on that as we think through the rest of the year?

 Richard A. Dierker - Church & Dwight Co., Inc.